Loki-Astari/ThorsDB/doc/building.md

 The configuration processes will download the generic makefiles (using git) from [ThorMaker](https://github.com/Loki-Astari/ThorMaker) which in turn will download and build google's gtest library that is used in running the unit tests.

+##Configure options

+The test require a DB connection.
+By default the following are used:

+    Host of mysql Server:       127.0.0.1
+    mysql user                  root
+    mysql user password         testPassword
+    DB on server used           test

+All these options can be modified using config arguments.

+    --with-TestMySQLHost=<Host>
+    --with-TestMySQLUser=<User>
+    --with-TestMySQLPass=<Password>
+    --with-TestMySQLDatabase=<DB>

 ##Requirements

 This library uses features from C++14 so you will need a compiler that supports this.
 The generic makefile also does code coverage tests so your compiler will also need to support a code coverage tool that has an interface similar to gcov.